KevinLCai/Forta-Bots-Challenges/Challenge_1/README.md

 Describe each of the type of alerts fired by this agent

-- FORTA-1
+- NETHERMIND-1
-  - Fired when a transaction contains a Tether transfer over 10,000 USDT
+  - Fired when Nethermind address creates a new Forta Bot
   - Severity is always set to "low"
   - Type is always set to "info"
-  - Mention any other type of metadata fields included with this alert
+  - Metadata: Nethermind Deployment Address

+- NETHERMIND-2
+  - Fired when Nethermind address updates a Forta Bot
+  - Severity is always set to "low"
+  - Type is always set to "info"
+  - Metadata: Nethermind Deployment Address

 ## Test Data